+The geothermal gradient may be affected by regional differences in thermal conductivity, which can be enhanced by hydrothermal circulation in the presence of fractures.
+Lachenbruch and Sass [1980] concluded that high heat flows in the Coast Ranges could not be generated by conductive fault heating alone, but were hesitant to invoke fluid flow to elevate the regionally averaged thermal gradient.
+However, areas underlain by an intact batholithic crustal column (e.g. the Sierra Nevada the Peninsular Ranges) show relatively low heat flows.
+This suggests that fluid transport or localized upwelling along the San Andreas transform system may contribute significantly to anomalously high surface heat flow in the Coast Ranges.
+Kennedy [1997] shows the presence of mantle fluids in the San Andreas fault zone, suggesting that deep fluid transport may occur in the region.
+The eruption of Crystal Knob itself demonstrates that a fully conductive geotherm is unreasonable, as at least some heat was advected to the surface by this and other volcanic edifices (e.g. Coyote Lake [Figure ¿fig:context?]) since the Pleistocene.

+In sum, estimates of the geothermal gradient derived from surface heat flow may overestimate the geothermal gradient at depth, especially in the presence of fluid flow and radiogenic rocks near the surface.
+Thus, it seems likely that the gradients given in Erkan and Blackwell [2009] are a maximum limit on the geothermal gradient in the mantle lithosphere.

+Next, we test the plausible origins of the geotherm recorded in the Crystal Knob peridotite xenoliths by modeling the thermal evolution predicted by the three tectonic scenarios discussed above.
+To support the evaluation of the possible tectonic scenarios for the rocks, we model the relaxation of the geotherm during subduction, underplating, and slab window opening.

 Late Cenozoic tectonic history and regional crustal structure

 In Oligocene to early Miocene time the Pacific-Farallon spreading ridge obliquely impinged into the SW Cordillera subduction zone leading to the development of the San Andreas transform system [Atwater, 1970].
 Ridge impingement was kinematically complex due to large offset ridge-ridge transforms, resulting in the opening of a geometrically complex slab window as well as the production of the Monterey microplate, which nucleated as an oblique intra-oceanic rift along an ~250 km long segment of the Pacific-Farallon ridge [Atwater and Stock, 1998; Bohannon and Parsons, 1995; Thorkelson and Taylor, 1989; Wilson et al., 2005].
 Late Cenozoic volcanism of the coastal region of central California has been linked to slab window formation by the partial melting of asthenosphere as it ascended into the slab window [Wilson et al., 2005].